Magic: The Gathering

 Combat & Hero Mechanics

-This is slightly different from typical Magic, in that the Labyrinth can choose what creatures to attack, as opposed to just attacking and letting the player resolve.
-With that said, this is just a guideline for automating combat resolution.
+Labyrinth creatures attack automatically.
 The player can, as in standard Magic, allocate specific creatures to specific attackers as part of blocking, and can choose to let the attack go straight to their hero.

 2. Blocking with the Hero